Add an SSH Server with a Customer-Managed Key

 Add a Server in the Admin UI

-- On the Add Server dialog, set the following properties in order to configure how the strongDM relay will connect to the server via SSH:
+On the Add Server dialog, select SSH (Customer Managed Key) as the Server Type and set other resource properties to configure how the StrongDM relay connects to the server via SSH.

 Add Your Key to Your Hosts